powerdistribution/powerdistribution.github.io/calculators/UGPersonnelProtection.md

 * The earth resistivity has a small effect in the app because the substation and manhole ground resistances are specified seperately.
 These resistances are directly influenced by the earth resistivity.

+* The cable capacitance on the worked cable is modeled, so you can model floating phases.
+The resistance of the worker is included in the model.
+The worker is modeled as a 1000-ohm resistance.
+One 1000-ohm resistor is placed across the cut phases, and another is placed between the phase and the shield on the cut cable on the source side.
+These resistances are only important for the floating phase case, because in this case, the capacitance offers a weak driving voltage.

+* The cables are 15-kV cables.
+The EPR cables have 220-mil insulation.
+The main effect of the insulation is on the cable capacitance.

 * For impedance models, this app uses the equations outlined in section 4.4.2.
   The frequency is fixed at 60 Hz.
 This app only models the voltage between